saliou-ds/ABM_financial_bubble/README.md

 # ABM_financial_bubble
-Agent Based Model representing a financial bubble
+Agent Based Model representing a financial bubble.

+A financial bubble is an economic cycle characterized by rapidly increasing prices of an asset to a point that is unsustainable, causing the asset to burst or contract in value.
+Financial bubbles follow five stages: displacement, boom, euphoria, profit taking and bust.

 ## Requirements
 - NetLogo 6.4.0 or later